briangershon/bluesky-daily-mcp/README.md

 ## Limitations

 - This retrieves all posts from your follows for a given day.
 This will become large and subsequently you'll lose posts that are truncated by the MCP Client or the LLM's context window.
 Will need additional strategies to handle this.

+- You'll run into Bluesky API rate limits and/or timeouts if you try to retrieve posts from historic dates, say weeks or months ago. `bsky-tldr` package is smart enough to stop retrieving posts older than the day requested, but does need to retrieve all the newer ones on its way to the historic date.

 ## Installation